 Your confidence in the accuracy of the Ultra Librarian CAD libraries is extremely important to us.
 As a result, all models are rigorously vetted before introduction into the library.
 To help ensure consistency across models we have chosen to utilize globally recognized industry standards from IPC and ASNI wherever possible.
 This not only helps ensure a common set of rules for library creation but also provides common naming conventions and guidelines that can be used by you and your downstream design and manufacturing partners.

 On top of our standards-based process, our build methodology utilizes a single database structure.
-The data is stored in a vendor neutral format.
+The data is stored in a vendor-neutral format.
 This means that it stores all the relevant data from all the various CAD tools that we support, preventing any inconsistencies across CAD types.
 The majority of the patterns in the library are built using the Ultra Librarian desktop software to assist in consistency and reliability.
 Where appropriate, components are based on the IPC-7351B standard.
 Exceptions would include thru-hole components as well as parts built to a specific standard and so labeled.
 Where possible components have been built using the 3-tiered complexity level of; least material condition, nominal material condition, and maximum material condition.

-Symbols and Footprints are built in English units (Mils) unless otherwise specified.
+Symbols and Footprints are built in English units (mils) unless otherwise specified.
 Metric units are entered when appropriate (such as the pitch of metric pin spacing) but all dimensions are shown in inches rounded to three decimal places and rounded to the nearest Mil.
 Metric numbers are rounded to two decimal places.
 Actual locations are stored internally to 8 decimal place accuracy.
 Users can switch between metric and English units.

-All components follow the IPC Padstack Naming Convention.
-Each footprint has the outline of the part to the max condition.
+Each footprint has the assembly outline of the part to the max condition.
 The silkscreen outline is 5 mils larger than the outline of the part on each side.
-The pins and the Z height on the appropriate top assembly layer for the CAD tool.
+The pins and the Z height are located on the appropriate assembly layer for the CAD tool.

-Each pattern contains a silkscreen of the component on the top silkscreen layer.
+Each pattern contains a silkscreen of the component on the appropriate silkscreen layer.
 It avoids crossing pads where possible but depends on a silkscreen removal routine to completely remove silkscreen from pads.

 Each component has a RefDes attribute on the silkscreen layer of the pattern.
 In applicable tools, there is also a RefDes2 attribute or second RefDes attribute on the top assembly layer.
 Where possible a maximum and minimum height attribute has been added to each footprint.
 Each footprint has dimensions on a separate layer to identify key features of the footprint.
-Both a silkscreen layer, which clearly identifies the part and any orientation, and an assembly layer containing data representing the exact size of the part.
-Footprints contain a placement boundary if this information is available in the targeted CAD tool, and it contains test probe boundaries that change size based on the z axis or height of the footprint.
+Each footprint has both a silkscreen layer which clearly identifies the part and any orientation.
+There is an assembly layer containing data representing the exact size of the part.
+Footprints contain a placement boundary if this information is available in the targeted CAD tool.
+It contains test probe boundaries that change size based on the z-axis or height of the footprint.
 Data is contained for each footprint in our internal database to provide a 3-D DXF formatted footprint if desired.